A. C. Thompson

-Adam Clay "A.C."
-Thompson (born c.1972 Robinson, Eugene S., "THE PUNK ROCK JOURNALIST MAKING REAL NEWS AT THE SOURCE", ozy.com, OCTOBER 31, 2017) is an investigative journalist and staff reporter with ProPublica.
-His work has appeared on the PBS series Frontline.
+A.C.
+Thompson (born c.1972) is an investigative journalist, producer, and senior reporter with ProPublica and a correspondent for the PBS series Frontline.

+Career

+Before going into journalism, Thompson held many jobs, including pharmaceutical study test subject, trash collector, bike messenger, punk band roadie, and a martial arts fighter.
+He has traveled to Afghanistan, where he was reporting for a book written with Trevor Paglen, then a Ph.D graduate student at UC Berkeley.

-He was a reporter for the San Francisco Bay Guardian, SF Weekly, and the Center for Investigative Reporting.
+Thompson has been a reporter for the San Francisco Bay Guardian, SF Weekly, and the Center for Investigative Reporting."Investigative Ace A.C.
+Thompson Moves to SF Weekly", The Association of Alternative Newsmedia (AAN) press release, June 8, 2006.

-He was faculty at New College of California, and instructor in the Media Studies Graduate Program.

-He teaches at the Raising Our Voices program, to train street reporters.
+He has also been faculty at New College of California, an instructor in the Media Studies Graduate Program, and taught at the Raising Our Voices program, to train street reporters.